Don't Look Back (Boston album)

-Don't Look Back is the second studio album by American rock band Boston, released in 1978 by Epic Records.
+Don't Look Back is the second studio album by American rock band Boston, released in 1978 by Epic Records, as the band's last album on the label.
 The album reached No. 1 in both the US and Canada, and No. 9 in the UK.
 The title track helped with the album's success, reaching No. 4 in 1978 on the US Billboard Hot 100 and remains one of the band's biggest hits.
 The album sold over one million copies in the ten days following its release and was certified 7× platinum by the RIAA in the US on April 11, 1996.

-This album also marked the beginning of the band's legal fight with its record label, Epic.
-Guitarist, producer and primary songwriter Tom Scholz claimed that Epic executives pushed him and the band into releasing the album before they felt it was ready.
-He also said that the album "was ridiculously short.
-It needed another song.”
-Their next album, Third Stage, was not released for another eight years, by which time the band and record label had parted ways and were fighting a courtroom battle that Boston ultimately won.
+The album's two-year gap from its predecessor marks the shortest between two of the band's studio albums to date; guitarist, producer and primary songwriter Tom Scholz claimed that Epic executives pushed him and the band into releasing the album before they felt it was ready.
+He also felt that the album "was ridiculously short".
+Their next album, Third Stage, was not released for another eight years, by which time the band and record label had parted ways and fought a courtroom battle that Boston ultimately won.

-Don't Look Backs two-year gap from the band's debut album marks the shortest between two Boston albums to date.